Submission Preparation Checklist

 General guidance for all submissions

 Articles must be written in English.
 Language should be based on the Chicago Manual of Style (http://www.chicagomanualofstyle.org/home.html).
-Use the international standard measuring system (SI) and add a space between numbers and units, e.g. 10 ml.
-Use a separate line for equations.
+Use the international standard measuring system (SI) and add a space between numbers and units, e.g. 10 mL.
+Use a period to indicate the decimal place and use a comma to separate groups of thousands (e.g. 12,345.67).
+Number equations (e.g., Eq.
+1) and place them on a separate line.
 Indicate trademarks (™) and registered goods (®).
 Explain abbreviations when using them for the first time.
 If several abbreviations are used, add an abbreviation index as a footnote to the Introduction.
 Technical terms should be explained for readers who are not experts in your particular field.
-Include page and line numbers.
-Number sections starting with the Introduction (1); substructure long sections using numbered subheadings, e.g., 1.1, 1.1.1, 1.1.2, 1.2, etc. Use italics for Latin words, e.g. in vitro, in vivo, and direct quotes.
+Include page numbers and continuous line numbers.
+Number sections starting with the Introduction (1); substructure long sections using numbered subheadings, e.g., 1.1, 1.1.1, 1.1.2, 1.2, etc. Use italics for Latin words, e.g. in vitro, Escherichia coli and direct quotes.

 Structure of short communications

 Short communications have no more than 4 printed pages of text (single spaced, 9 pt) and 1 page of figures or tables.
 Results and discussion may be combined.
-In addition, a supplementary file describing materials and methods in more detail may be submitted.
+A supplementary file may describe materials and methods in detail.
 Otherwise follow instructions below.

 Structure of Food for Thought ... articles, research articles, reviews, consensus reports

-There is no length restriction for these article types.
+There is no length restriction for these article types; avoid unnecessary repetition between sections.
 Follow the structure set out below:

 Article type: Food for Thought …, Research Article, Review Article, Consensus Report, t4 Workshop Report, Concept Article